Employer Insights

 • May not be required to work more than three hours straight without a rest break

-• Must have breaks scheduled as close to the midpoint of their shift as possible
+• Must have breaks scheduled as close to the midpoint of his or her shift as possible

-Important to also note, is that employers can require workers ages 16 and 17 to stay on the job site during a rest break.
+Also important to note is that employers can require workers ages 16 and 17 to stay on the job site during a rest break.
 These rest breaks taken are considered “hours worked” when calculating paid sick leave and overtime as well.

 Meal Break Requirements

-The following meal break requirements apply to minor employees, depending on their age.
+The following meal break requirements apply to minor employees, depending on his or her age.

 Minor employees under the age of 16: